-For all professional development programs, the district requires employees to take, the district will provide to the employ board of education or wee notice indicating the section of the law, or rules adopted by the state board of educational examiners that the district determines requires the te in the professional development program.
-Legal Reference:Iowa a Code § .
-Cross Reference: 302.6 Superintendent Professional Development 303.7 Administrator Professional Development 408.1 Licensed Employee Professional Development
+For all professional development programs, the district requires employees to take, the district will provide to the employee notice indicating the section of the law, or rules adopted by the state board of education or board of educational examiners that the district determines requires the employee to participate in the professional development program.

+Legal Reference: Iowa Code § .

+Cross Reference: 302.6 Superintendent Professional Development

+303.7 Administrator Professional Development

+408.1 Licensed Employee Professional Development